How To Ease Your Family’s Dental Anxiety

 • And you’re giving your child the opportunity to learn about their smile health and their overall health.

 As a parent or guardian, stay positive and calm.
 Don’t overexcite your child about the dentist, and don’t tell them, “It’s not a big deal,” or, “It will only hurt a little.”
-Tone conveys stress level, and your child has been trained to pick up on your emotional undertones.
+Tone conveys stress levels, and your child has been trained to pick up on your emotional undertones.

 Bringing a comforting item from home can help your child feel in control of their surroundings.
 A blanket or favorite toy is soothing and can feel familiar and provide a distraction.